najishab/NajiProxy/TERMS.md

 ### No Account Required

-Proxy Cloud does not require you to create an account.
+Naji Proxy does not require you to create an account.
 There is no registration process, no login credentials to maintain, and no account security to worry about.

 ### Content Responsibility